inveniosoftware/docs-invenio-rdm/docs/use/records/record.md

 You can allow authenticated and non-authenticated (guest) users to request access to view the restricted files of a public record.
 Access can be set to expire on a specific date as well as never expire.

+ An instance operator can require an expiration date by enabling the `RDM_RECORDS_REQUIRE_SECRET_LINKS_EXPIRATION = True` instance setting.

 This can be useful for record owners to manage access to restricted files of each record.
 For unauthorized users, it gives the possibility to request access to the files.

 Note: accepted access requests grant to the requestor access to **all** versions of the record.